 Before Disaster Strikes

 Preparedness is the key to seeing yourself through a natural disaster.
-In the wake of Hurricane Harvey and Hurricane Irma, many of us are wondering how best we can prepare for any future natural disasters.
+In the wake of Hurricane Harvey, Hurricane Irma, and Hurricane Maria, many of us are wondering how best we can prepare for any future natural disasters.
 Before you consider how to safeguard your belongings, there are two things you should do to ensure your own safety:

 - Make an emergency plan, including evacuation routes and meeting points.
 Practice the escape plan, especially if you have kids.